Namings are a perfect way to welcome a new member to your family, whether it is a new baby, an adopted child or a stepchild.

 I will meet you in advice and discuss your plans, chat about the child, about your family and generally so I get a good feeling for what you want from the ceremony and the tone which it should take.

-Then you will get a first draft based on this meeting which you can make changes to before we agree a final ceremony draft.
+Then you will get a first draft based on this meeting which you can make changes to before we agree a final ceremony script.

-During the ceremony certificates for the child or guideparents can be given out.
+During the ceremony you can chose to do any symbolic acts or perhaps certificates for the child or guideparents can be given out.

-After the ceremony I will give you a presentation copy of the ceremony for you to keep and remember the ceremony and for the child to read through once older.
+After the ceremony you will get a presentation copy of the ceremony for you to keep and remember the ceremony and for the child to read through once older.

 Symbolic act examples: